 - Cash flow is critical for you, for the summer time, or for your 4 over 5.

 “The ideal scenario is when your financial advisor knows investments, knows the financial challenges faced by people in your field of work, and knows you and your goals.
 And that’s exactly what Educators offers our clients”, says Educators Senior Financial Advisor Ed Gougeon.

 Our focus = your advantage.

 Like most investors, you probably do some occasional online research, and may talk about the ups and downs of the market with your colleagues at lunch (in between making photocopies, returning messages, and eating your sandwich).
 But you don’t have time to be aware of and understand changes to requirements that could affect how you invest.
 Your Educators Financial Advisor does that for you.
 Because investments and financial planning are their sole focus, they’re up-to-date on new regulations, will ensure your portfolio reflects them, and are available to discuss them with you at any time.
 Recent changes now require that you receive “Fund Facts”, which provide key facts about a mutual fund before it is purchased, and the introduction of new investment reports which make your investments easier to understand.

 When it’s hard to find the time, we make it easier.

 Your time and convenience are important.
 That’s why our financial advisors come to you, and not the other way around.
 You should know that, in addition to investment advice and products, Educators Financial Group can help you with a wide variety of financial issues.

 From setting up your first budget to getting a pre-approved mortgage, from establishing an emergency fund to investing in mutual funds, Educators can save you time and effort by being your one-stop source of trusted financial advice and products, geared to the needs of the education community.
-Make sure you get advice from those that know you best.
+Make sure you get advice from those who know you best.